romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are tasked with creating a new custom GitHub Action for your organization's workflow.
+Q: You are tasked with creating a new custom GitHub Action for your organization's workflow.
 What metadata and syntax are essential to define in the action's configuration file for it to function correctly?
 <details><summary>Show the answer</summary><p>

 - **An action.yml or action.yaml file containing the metadata and inputs, outputs, and runs sections**